bmantoni/bmantoni.github.io/_posts/2020-03-15-pic-emulator-part-1.md

 ![instruction1.png]({{site.baseurl}}/media/instruction1.png)

 ### Understanding the memory layout
+**Program Memory**
+Comparing the address on line 2 in the HEX file with the starting instruction address in the assembly, they don't match up.
+Eventually I realised that the value in the hex is exactly double.
+03DB * 2 = 07B6.
+I think this is because hex is a 32 bit format, but it's encoding 16 bit addresses.

+So, we need a data structure that can hold 1024 bytes of Program Data, and we'll load the instructions from the hex file into it.

+**Data Memory (Registers) - TODO**

 ### Choosing a language/stack
 I'm thinking of using Flutter and Dart, as an excuse to learn them.